Watsonville, California: Mexican era

 When Mexico gained independence, it took possession of Alta California.
 The Spanish missions were secularized in the 1830s, and the future Watsonville area became Rancho Bolsa del Pajaro, a land grant made to Sebastian Rodríguez in 1837.
 Under Mexico's more liberal land-ownership laws, immigration to the area from Europe and the U.S. increased.

 In 1833, Governor José Figueroa granted Rancho San Andrés to José Joaquín Castro, who came to California as part of the 1776 Anza Expedition and later became patriarch of a locally prominent Californio family.
 His son, Juan José Castro, built the Castro Adobe, the only two-story hacienda in the area at the time.
 Today, the adobe is owned by California State Parks and is undergoing restoration to serve as the Rancho San Andrés Castro Adobe State Historic Park.

 Post-Conquest era

 Following the American Conquest of California and the ratification of the Treaty of Guadalupe Hidalgo in 1848, the region began to receive large waves of migrants, mainly Americans from the East Coast and Europeans.

-John H. Watson and D.S.
-Gregory laid out the town in 1852.
+John H. Watson and D. S. Gregory laid out the town in 1852.
 The community was incorporated as the Town of Watsonville on or about March 30, 1868, named after Watson.
 It became the City of Watsonville about 1889.
 Voters adopted a charter in 1903.

 Modern era

 From 1904 to 1913, the Watsonville Railway and Navigation Company operated an interurban railway to Port Watsonville on Monterey Bay, where it connected with an overnight produce packet boat to San Francisco.

-The Watsonville riots were a period of racial violence in the 1930s against Filipino American farmworkers committed by White Americans.
+The Watsonville riots was a race riot that occurred in January 1930.
+The riots were preceded by efforts of a local justice of the peace, D.W.
+Rohrback to stoke anti-Filipino sentiments.
+Filipino American farmworkers, then-U.S. nationals, were attacked by White Americans, including the killing of Fermin Tobera.
+In May 2023, the Monterey County Board of Supervisors issued an apology for the riot in form of a resolution during Asian American and Pacific Islander Heritage Month.